-As a confirmation of Corban University’s dedication to the success of these future leaders, it has reserved its most prestigious merit scholarships for students enrolled in the political science program who have proven political engagement and academic excellence.
+As a confirmation of Corban University's dedication to the success of these future leaders, it has reserved its most prestigious merit scholarships for students enrolled in the political science program who have proven academic excellence.
 McLaran Scholars will mature as discerning Christian thought leaders, skilled in political engagement as theory-driven and field-tested professionals and scholars.

 What is the McLaran Scholarship?

 Up to ten annually-renewable $16,000 scholarships ($64,000 over four years)

 Priority given to applications received before February 1.